Ireland 2023

 Le Greta Hudson MS, RDN, LD, CDE

 You could call it the luck of the Irish (Ann has family roots in Ireland) that an introduction by a University College Cork (UCC) professor, presenting at a conference with Ann in Florence, Italy brought Ann to Cork, Ireland to connect with UCC faculty colleagues, Colin Sage and Regina Sexton, and to create a total immersion into the food culture of Ireland today.
 As dietitian nutritionists, Le Greta and Ann value the expertise that Colin and Regina bring to the foodcultureology Ireland program from their extensive research on the continuing evolution of food production and consumption and its impact on our environment as well as their personal relationships with local food producers.
-Back to top

 Registration

-PROGRAM FEE $3150 Program fee is land price only.
+Program fee is land price only.
 Fee does not include airfare to/from Cork, Ireland.
 Fee includes:

 • Presentations by University College Cork faculty experts, local artisans, producers, chefs